 A 7% retail sales tax is charged on most purchases.
 With the standard work week at 44 hours, a number of stores and most businesses are closed on Sunday.

 Unfortunately, a decent Boquete website is not available with discussion of local news, events, whose involved, budget, background information.
 Our major newspapers pay little attention to issues outside of Panama City. www.boquete.ning.com features some local news and reviews.
 Current news in Panamá in English, is available at www.thepanamánews.com.

 HISTORY – GEOGRAPHY

 Boquete was founded April 11th, 1911.

 In Spanish, the word ‘Boquete’ means a gap or opening.
+As a joke, in Portuguese, it means ‘gay.’
 It was precisely this gap in the Continental Divide that provided travelers, in the 1850’s, a more northerly short cut through the mountains to the Pacific, en route to the goldfields around San Francisco.

 Some of those first explorers returned to settle here.
-They include the Swiss, Yugoslavs, Swedish, Germans and North Americans.
-More are moving in, with Boquete’s population, spread over some 500 sq. km., now pushing 23,000.
+They included Swiss, Yugoslavs, Swedish, Germans and North Americans.
+More are moving in, with Boquete’s population, spread over some 500 sq. km., now pushing 24,000.

 Volcanic soil predominates the area, having once emanated from the now dormant, Volcan Baru.
 Otherwise, the highlands around Boquete comprise colluvial and sedimentary soil.